MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Framework

-Each word in a document is assigned a weight based on the similarity between its closest class and the average of all class representations.
-For MEGClass, we choose to initialize our sentence and class representations with the class-oriented sentence and class representations computed by X-Class's methodology \cite{wang2020static}, but we do so based on only the sentence-level context and not the document-level context as X-Class does.
+\paragraph{Class-Oriented Sentence Representations.} Each word in a sentence is assigned a weight based on the similarity between its closest class and the average of all class representations, finally to derive a class-oriented sentence representation.
+Any class \cite{meng2020discriminative,Zhang2022stm} or sentence representations \cite{reimers2019sentence} can be used for this purpose (explored further in Appendix \ref{sec:agnostic}).
+For MEGClass, we use the initialization introduced in X-Class's \cite{wang2020x}, but we do so based on only the sentence-level context and not the document-level context as X-Class does.

-In the following sections, we introduce the primary framework of MEGClass, as shown in Figure \ref{fig:framework}, which fine-tunes these class-oriented sentence representations based on the pair-wise relationships between a document's sentences and overall document-level context, as well as updates the class representations.
+Figure \ref{fig:framework} shows the overall framework of MEGClass, which exploits these class and sentence representations to learn contextualized document representations along with varying class distributions, to derive a pseudo dataset to fine-tune a classifier.